 A partnership agreement should include non-compete provisions restricting each partner, as an individual and corporation, from competing with the partnership during the term of the partnership and when a partner exits the partnership if the remaining partners have paid consideration for the goodwill of the exiting partner.

 The partnership agreement should also have additional non-competition covenants such as a covenant not to solicit patients and employees, a covenant not to disclose confidential practice information, a covenant not to solicit referral sources, and a covenant not to treat or derive income from the treatment of patients.

 Noncompetition covenants can be enforceable in a partnership agreement and buy-sell agreement if the selling party receives consideration for the purchase of goodwill and the covenants are reasonable in scope and geography as to not prevent the selling party from having the ability to earn a livelihood.

-The partners should delineate within the partnership agreement the terms of a future sale of a partner’s interest, which includes whether the exiting partner’s interest will be valued through an appraisal process or the partnership agreement will have a set formula for the valuation of the interest to be purchased.
-Such formula can be a set amount determined by the partnership on a periodic basis or a formula that may be based on the exiting partner’s collection for treatment rendered by that partner, the value of partnership property, and outstanding accounts receivable.
+The partners should delineate within the partnership agreement the terms of a future sale of a partner’s interest, which includes whether the exiting partner’s interest will be valued through an appraisal process or whether the partnership agreement will have a set formula for the valuation of the interest to be purchased.
+Such a formula can be a set amount determined by the partnership on a periodic basis or a formula that may be based on the exiting partner’s collection for treatment rendered by that partner, the value of partnership property and outstanding accounts receivable.

 Each partner should acquire life insurance on the life of the other partner in order for the remaining partner to receive insurance proceeds upon the death of the other partner with which the remaining partner can pay the heirs of the deceased partner for the deceased partner’s partnership interest.
-Disability Buyout insurance is also an option for the purchase of a disabled partner’s interest.
+Disability buyout insurance is also an option for the purchase of a disabled partner’s interest.

 The partners should agree in advance on which partner will manage the winding down of the partnership’s affairs upon dissolution.